bryana

 Gently press the button on the machine once to start the system

-When pressed once, the button turns the system on
+When the button is pressed once, the system turns on with a white LED light

-Put on the wristband and naturally turn your wrist while crocheting to unwind yarn from the spool
+Put on wristband and naturally turn your wrist while crocheting and yarn from the spool will automatically follow your pace

-The tilt sensor in the wristband detects wrist movement and activates the motor to spin with the pattern
+The tilt sensor in the wristband detects wrist movement according to a specific stitch type and activates the motor to spin

-When little or no yarn remaining on the spool, push and hold the button to wind yarn onto it
+When little or no yarn is remaining on the spool, push and hold the button to wind new yarn onto the spool

 The light sensor on the spool’s side detects light when no yarn is left, and the button activates the motor